-The applicant shall comply with (1) the requirements of City of Sunnyvale's Multi-Family Residential Transportation Demand Management (TDM) Program created by Sunnyvale Municipal Code Section 19.45.040 and implemented through the previously adopted City of Sunnyvale Multi-Family Residential Transportation Demand Management (TDM) Program Standards; (2) Mitigation Measure AQ-2.4; and (3) the requirement to implement a Dynamic Parking System set forth in Section 5.1.3 of the CityLine Development Agreement.
-In addition, if the City forms a Downtown
+The applicant shall comply with:

-Sunnyvale Transportation Management Association (TMA) as contemplated by the Downtown Specific Plan and the "City of Sunnyvale Parking Capacity and Management Study" dated June 2, 2020, the applicant shall share publicly available data with the future TMA, and provide mechanisms for coordinating each of the previously noted TDM and parking programs with the future TMA."
+- (2) Mitigation Measure AQ-2.4; and - (3) The requirement to implement a Dynamic Parking System set forth in Section 5.1.3 of the CityLine Development Agreement.
+In addition, if the City forms a Downtown Sunnyvale Transportation Management Association (TMA) as contemplated by the Downtown Specific Plan and the "City of Sunnyvale Parking Capacity and Management Study" dated June 2, 2020, the applicant shall share publicly available data with the future TMA, and provide mechanisms for coordinating each of the previously noted TDM and parking programs with the future TMA.
 [COA] [PUBLIC WORKS/PLANNING]

 GC-10.
-TRANSPORTATION DEMAND MANAGEMENT:
+DEVELOPMENT AGREEMENT-PUBLIC PARKING: